~ Click on this link for today's readings ~

 Psalm 44:9-26 ~ Proverbs 22:13

 New Testament - Paul's words in Second Corinthians chapter 4 verses 16 through 18 are incredible for each of us to take to heart - "That is why we never give up.
 Though our bodies are dying, our spirits are being renewed every day.
 For our present troubles are quite small and won't last very long.
 Yet they produce for us an immeasurably great glory that will last forever!
 So we don't look at the troubles we can see right now; rather, we look forward to what we have not yet seen.
 For the troubles we see will soon be over, but the joys to come will last forever."
 I don't know about you, but I confess that I all too often get caught up in the troubles we can see right now.
 I forget about the joys to come that will last forever.
 It's sad when I forget about the joys to come.
-There is so much hurt and disaster in our world (which reminds me, please pray for everyone who is suffering because of the effects of Hurricane Katrina), that I am afraid all too often I focus only on these negative things and forget that this is a fallen world where bad things happen.
+There is so much hurt and disaster in our world that I am afraid all too often I focus only on these negative things and forget that this is a world where bad things happen.
 Through our faith and relationship with Jesus we will one day be in heaven where there will be no more tears.
 No more crying.
 No more suffering.
 But, this side of heaven, we will suffer.
-Each of our bodies will deteriorate and we will die.
+Each of our bodies will deteriorate and these earthly bodies will die.
 But, as Paul says in these verses above, though our bodies are dying, our spirits are being renewed every day!
 I pray this is the case for you.
 I pray this is the case for me.
 Are you experiencing renewal in your spirit every day?
 Let us pray for renewal!

 Psalms - Every time I read Psalm 44 verse 23 it reminds me of one of the amazing aspects of the Psalms - that the Psalms are people like us speaking to God - and in all sorts of emotional ways: "Wake up, O Lord!
 Why do you sleep?
 Get up!
 Do not reject us forever."
 This type of verse reminds me that it's okay for us to not always talk to God in our "church voice."
 It's okay to get a little bit passionate in our prayers to God.
 I think God would prefer us to be real with him - where we are right now or at any given moment - rather than try to put on any special facades for God.
 If ever you feel like you are at a loss for words for what you might want to say to God - how you might be needing to pray to God - surf through the Psalms... you'll very likely find voice for what you are trying to say.